About this course

 LJMU's innovative MA International Relations provides a grounding in key theories while examining in depth issues of enduring international significance

-- Hear from experts and practitioners in the field of International Relations
+- Learn from experts and practitioners in the field of International Relations

-- Guaranteed Erasmus funding for European student internships
+- Apply for Erasmus funding which is available for internships in Europe

-- Participate in field trips to visit and understand the complex workings of institutions and think tanks in the UK and Europe
+- Enjoy free field trips to explore the complex workings of institutions and think tanks

 - Join a highly motivated postgraduate research community